jurireh/CSE_Project_Frontend/README.md

 # CSE_Project
-This Project was made for a Mobile Device Programming Class.<br/>
+This Project was made for a Mobile Device Programming Class at Marmara University Istanbul.<br/>
-We build an app where you can search vegetarian or vegan restaurants based on a map.
+We developed an app that allows you to search for vegetarian and vegan restaurants using a map.